 - Requiring all Massachusetts regulated plans to cover pregnancy-related care, including abortion care, prenatal care, childbirth, postpartum care, etc., without any cost-sharing.

-Pregnancy impacts all of us – we all exist as a result of pregnancy – and we cannot allow cost to push related health care out of reach.
+Pregnancy impacts all of us and we cannot allow cost to push related health care out of reach.
 The high costs of pregnancy care forces many people to ration care while pregnant, forgo prenatal, postpartum, or abortion care, or avoid becoming pregnant altogether.

 We should be the ones dictating our reproductive lives and futures, not our deductibles.
 All health insurance plans must cover the full spectrum of pregnancy-related care without any cost-sharing or co-pays.
 Urge your lawmakers to support this legislation.